Crystal Writes A Blog

 BLOG by Flickr User Christian Schnettelker of www.manoftaste.de, CC License = Attribution

-Click image to open a new tab/window to view the original image and to access the user’s full photo stream at Flickr.
+BLOG by Flickr User Christian Schnettelker of http://www.manoftaste.de, CC License = Attribution Click image to open a new tab/window to view the original image and to access the user’s full photo stream at Flickr.

 I’m editing and updating my first post on this blog to be more of a true welcome to all who stop by to visit.
 I hope to get back to every post before I get too far along.
 I want to add images, double-check for grammar, and do a quick readability check.
 I would love for every post to be five-star perfect, but I know that’s not reality.
 My most difficult issue is probably with the use of passive verbs, but when talking about past events, it’s a bit difficult to do otherwise.

-So, what is this purpose of this blog?
+So, what is the purpose of this blog?
 I’m using it as a place to make myself write more things to be read by others.
 I write a lot, but it’s mostly in the form of prayer journals or other journals, though I have had requests to publish my prayer journals because I speak to God as if He is the Best Friend I have ever had–because He is.
-What little I’ve shared from the journals has brought great encouragement to others, and being an encouragement is one of my greatest desires.
+What little I’ve shared from the journals has brought great encouragement to others, and being an encouragement is one of my greatest desires..

 The first post I made here was probably a year after I actually created the blog, and it was just one little paragraph and a link on June 7th, 2009.
 I had tried to post before that, but each time I would run into a struggle in getting it to do as I wanted, I would quit for a long time before trying again.
 That’s an old bad habit wrapped around a fear of failure that I consistently work to free myself from.
 That said, daily struggles with recovery from a neck injury (and two surgeries), from the pain of fibromyalgia, and from PTSD related to many abuses in this life, kept me from updating the blog again until May of 2012–almost three years.

 Just under a month later (a record considering how much space I had been leaving between posts), I shared about my purchase of materials from “Pro Blogger” and my hopes that they could help me get more done.
-I’m certain they would help if I would apply them, but I’m far more interested in being available for others who say they need my assistance than in taking the time to learn how something new and how to apply it.
+I’m certain they would help if I would apply them, but I’m far more interested in being available for others who say they need my assistance than in taking the time to learn something new and how to apply it.

 And with that, may I introduce you to my first post on this blog…